kbedros9090/ShaftDynamicsSimulatorProject/README.md

 ## Features
 - Integrated MATLAB and Simulink simulations for frictional and ideal scenarios
-- Interactive GUI to adjust shaft properties, applied torques, and simulation settings
+- Interactive and Unifed GUI interface for easy to use environment
+- Adjustable shaft properties and torques
 - Real-time visualization of torque, angular displacement, and friction effects
 - Angular position (θ) graphs showing shaft rotation over time
-- Synchronized graphs and animations of the shaft face
+- Synchronized and timed graphs and animations of the shaft face
 - Full rotation counter to track the number of complete shaft rotations
 - Simulation control panel to run, clear, and replay results
-- Data outputs suitable for validation against theoretical predictions
+- Graphs of angular displacement (θ) suitable for validation against analytical models

 ## Installation / Setup